symfony/symfony-docs/components/http_foundation/session_configuration.rst

 ------------------------

-So-called native handlers, are save handlers which are either compiled into PHP or provided by PHP extensions, such as PHP-SQLite, PHP-Memcached and so on.
+So-called native handlers, are save handlers which are either compiled into PHP or provided by PHP extensions, such as PHP-SQLite, PHP-Memcached, etc.

 All native save handlers are internal to PHP and as such, have no public facing API.
 They must be configured by ``php.ini`` directives, usually ``session.save_path`` and